Feedback linearisation of mechanical systems using data-driven models: Numerical demonstration using a Duffing oscillator

 \subsubsection{Robustness against unmodelled nonlinearities}

 Fig. \ref{fig:nldafter4nq} displays the nonlinear distortion analysis when only the cubic nonlinearity is considered.
 This is achieved by setting the first column of the $\bm{E}$ matrix of the model in Table \ref{table:sys1} to zero.
 By doing so, the linear part of the model remains exactly the same as in the previous performance test, in this way allowing for a valid comparison between the two.
 As expected, the even nonlinearities are visibly more present when compared to Fig. \ref{fig:nldafter4}.
 In addition, almost no improvement regarding the suppression of the even nonlinearities is noticed when compared to the original system before linearisation in Fig. \ref{fig:nldbefore4}.
 Only around the resonance frequency, there is a reduction of approximately 15 dB.
-Nevertheless, the odd nonlinearities are all reduced to a satisfactory level, similarly to Fig. \ref{fig:nldafter4}.
-Regarding the even nonlinearities, one could argue that they should in fact be suppressed, even when the quadratic nonlinearity is not modelled.
-After all, the MPC is tracking the exact same linear reference since the linear parts of both models are the same.
-So, the integral action property of the MPC should be able to handle the existing modelling errors.\\
+Nevertheless, the odd nonlinearities are all reduced to a satisfactory level, similarly to Fig. \ref{fig:nldafter4}.\\